msoal-design/lessIsMoreCarousel/README.md

 An ultra lite and flexible Carousel, for those moments you just need a simple and performant carousel of items.

-For those moments you just need a simple and performant carousel of items.

 **Ultra Lite:** Everything fits in a 2.4 KB single file with only 39 lines of code.

 **Flexible:** adjust the items to your project's needs.